HamzaElshafie/CUDA_Kernels/README.md

 - Implemented matrix addition on both **CPU** and **GPU** using CUDA (Supports 2D matrices only)
 - Achieved ~**100× speedup** with CUDA kernel over CPU

-## Day 4 – Triton Matrix Addition
+## Day 5 & 6 – Triton Matrix Addition
-- Implemented same matrix addition in Triton.
-Completed the kernel wrapper code and made substantial progress on the kernel itself; will continue work tomorrow.
-Planning to add autotuning and unit tests as well.
+- Implemented same matrix addition in Triton and ran tests to compare with Pytorch native ops.
 - Finished Chapter 2

-## Day 5 - TBC